isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Written Answer by Minister for Law K Shanmugam to PQ on Oversight of Admin Fees.md

 ---
-title: Written Answer by Minister for Law K Shanmugam to PQ on Oversight of Admin Fees
+title: Written Answer by Minister for Law K Shanmugam to PQ on Oversight of Administrative Fees Charged by Pawnbrokers and Moneylenders
 permalink: /news/parliamentary-speeches/written-answer-pq-on-oversight-admin-fees-pawnbrokers-moneylenders/
 date: 2023-07-03
 layout: post